superkeyor/kungfu/README.rst

-Requires pandas 0.12.0 (tested 0.12.0-2) which will also install python-dateutil(dateutil), numpy, pytz, six Requires openpyxl for writing excel (tested with 1.5.8, version 1.6.1 or higher, but lower than 2.0.0 may also work.) xlrd for reading excel, xlwt for writing .xls (old format) file (pip install pandas==0.12.0; pip install openpyxl==1.5.8; pip install xlrd; pip install xlwt)
+Requires pandas 0.12.0 (tested 0.12.0-2) which will also install python-dateutil(dateutil), numpy, pytz, six Requires openpyxl for writing excel (tested with 1.5.8, version 1.6.1 or higher, but lower than 2.0.0 may also work.) xlrd for reading excel, xlwt for writing .xls (old format) file numpy 1.7.1 is required by pandas 0.12.0; however some other modules require later numpy pandas 0.12.0/kungfu seem to still work fine (?) with newer numpy (pip install pandas==0.12.0; pip install openpyxl==1.5.8; pip install xlrd; pip install xlwt)

 Usage: